UK inquiry was warned of Russian infiltration, leaked testimony shows

 London (CNN)Russia's influence reaches deep into the British establishment and successive UK governments have turned a blind eye to it, lawmakers were warned, according to multiple sources familiar with testimony given to a parliamentary inquiry.

 Members of the cross-party Intelligence and Security Committee (ISC) were told that Moscow built up a network of friendly British diplomats, lawyers, parliamentarians and other influencers from across the political spectrum.
-One witness described the development as as "potentially the most significant threat to the UK's institutions and its ways of life," according to testimony seen by CNN.
+One witness described the development as "potentially the most significant threat to the UK's institutions and its ways of life," according to testimony seen by CNN.

 The committee's unpublished final report into Russian meddling in UK politics, titled simply "Russia," is at the center of a storm in the UK, where parliament was dissolved on Wednesday ahead of a general election in December.
 The committee's chairman, Dominic Grieve, has accused Prime Minister Boris Johnson of sitting on the report and claimed Downing Street had given "bogus" explanations for not publishing it.